Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 ## Getting data

-As mentioned previously, these donwstream steps should be performed on your high confidence peak calls.
+As mentioned previously, these downstream steps should be performed on your high confidence peak calls.
 While we have a set for our subsetted data, this set is rather small and will not result in anything meaningful in our functional analyses. **We have generated a set of high confidence peak calls using the full dataset.** These were obtained post-IDR analysis, (i.e. concordant peaks between replicates) and are provided in BED format which is optimal input for the ChIPseeker package.

-> **NOTE:** the number of peaks in these BED files are are significantly higher than what we observed with the subsetted data replicate analysis.
+> **NOTE:** the number of peaks in these BED files are are significantly higher
+> than what we observed with the subsetted data replicate analysis.

 We will need to copy over the appropriate files from Orchestra to our laptop.
 You can do this using `FileZilla` or the `scp` command.

 Move over the **BED files from Orchestra(`/groups/hbctraining/chip-seq/full-dataset/idr/*.bed`) to your laptop**.
 You will want to copy these files into your chipseq-project **into a new folder called `data/idr-bed`.**

 Let's start by loading the libraries: